Share The Load Program

 Taking care of your mental health is as important as managing your physical health.
 The NVFC’s Share the Load™ program provides access to critical resources and information to help first responders and their families manage and overcome personal and work-related problems.
-This includes the Fire/EMS Helpline, which offers free 24-hour assistance with issues such as stress, depression, addiction, PTSD, and more.
+This includes the Directory of Behavioral Health Professionals as a resource to find local assistance for behavioral health issues.

 The resources in this section can assist individuals seeking help for a behavioral health issue as well as departments looking to implement or enhance a behavioral health program.

-- Share the Load™ Resources (Helpletter, poster, ads, family guide, suicide prevention report, training)
+- Share the Load™ Resources include the family guide, suicide prevention report, and training.

-- Share the Load Videos featuring warning signs to watch for, personal stories, and resources that are available.
+- Share the Load Videos feature warning signs to watch for and how to talk to someone who needs help.

-- Articles and news on behavioral health topics
+- View articles and news on behavioral health topics.

 National Fire Service Suicide Reporting System